rcrowther/django-streamfield-w/README.md

 ### History/Credits
 This was originally intended to be a port of Wagtail's StreamField.
 However, that code is closely tied to Wagtail's custom Admin, so was abandoned.
 I looked at [Steamfield](https://github.com/raagin/django-streamfield/blob/master/README.md), but that code is tied to it's data representation.
 I reverted to porting the Wagtail code.
-Because [this](https://pypi.org/project/wagtail-react-streamfield/) exists, this code sooner or later becomes a fork.
+Because [this](https://pypi.org/project/wagtail-react-streamfield/) exists, this code sooner or later becomes a maintained branch.

 The base Javascript and field handling remains as in Wagtail.
-There are tricks to make this work in Django, and some Wagtail-specific functionality is removed.
+There are tricks to make this work in Django, and most Wagtail-specific functionality is removed.
 The programmer API is reworked and extended, and not like Wagtail.

 Throughout, I was trying not to learn anything about StreamField implementations.
 I only partially succeeded.